-Colleen is a cookbook author with over 12 years of experience as a recipe developer and cookbook writer.
-She has published over 900 recipes and two books about cocktails, and is also a professional bartender.
+Colleen Graham is a cookbook author with over 10 years of experience in the food writing and recipe development world.
+She is a cocktail expert and professional bartender.
 She has been writing for The Spruce Eats since it launched in 2017, and has been with About.com since 2006.

 Victoria is the Editorial Project Manager for the Spruce Eats.
-She is also an experienced recipe developer, tester and food photographer, with over three years of experience in the industry.
+She is also an experienced recipe developer, tester and food photographer.
 She is a graduate of the Institute of Culinary Education, during which time, she was a recipe tester with chef Sara Moulton.
-She also has worked as a prep cook at Huertas, a Spanish tapas restaurant in New York City's East Village.
+Victoria has also worked as a prep cook at Huertas, a Spanish tapas restaurant in New York City's East Village.